-The range of Aquilegia formosa (Fig. 1A) overlaps with that of its sister A. flavescens (Fig. 1B), (Payson 1918; Fior et al. 2013), in montane parts of western North America (Fig. 1C).
+The range of Aquilegia formosa (Fig. 1A) overlaps with that of its close relative, A. flavescens (Fig. 1B), (Payson 1918; Fior et al. 2013), in montane parts of western North America (Fig. 1C).
 The former species occurs commonly in lowlands along the Pacific slope, whereas the latter is most commonly restricted to high elevations of the Rocky Mountains.
-In mountainous regions where they occur in proximity, the species are generally separated altitudinally, with A. flavescens growing at high elevations and A. formosa growing along creek sides in valleys (Payson 1918, personal observation). are classified as hummingbird-pollinated (Grant, 1994), and are also readily visited by bees and other insects which may act as pollinators.
+In mountainous regions where they occur in proximity, the species are generally separated altitudinally, with A. flavescens growing at high elevations and A. formosa growing along creek sides in valleys (Payson 1918, personal observation).
+Both species, diploids, are classified as hummingbird-pollinated (Grant, 1994), and are also readily visited by bees and other insects which may act as pollinators.
 Differences in floral morphology and color may potentially provide some floral isolation, but shared animal pollinators evidently effect cross-pollination, as hybrids form readily and persist in contact zones (Payson 1918; Grant 1952; Griffiths and Ganders, 1983; Whittemore 1997).
 Intriguingly, botanists have noted a tendency for these hybrids to replace the typical parental forms.
 MacBride and Payson (1917) wrote: “One such state [hybridity] has been evolved in central Idaho and there in many localities entirely replaces the typical form of the species, so apparently it has acquired a certain degree of stability.
 This form is similar to A. flavescens except that the sepals are salmon-color or flushed with pink.
 This color modification is striking and extremely beautiful, well worth, it would seem, varietal recognition.”
-Yet, confusion exists as to whether plants with intermediate floral color (often labelled A. flavescens var. miniana) are hybrids, or rather pink-flowered morphs of otherwise typical A. flavescens (Whittemore, 1997). detailed study of floral morphology and a biogeographical interpretation.
+Yet, confusion exists as to whether plants with intermediate floral color (often labelled A. flavescens var. miniana) are hybrids, or rather pink-flowered morphs of otherwise typical A. flavescens (Whittemore, 1997).
+Classification of such individuals should ideally integrate genetic, morphological, and biogeographical information.

 A putative hybrid population of A. formosa × A. flavescens (Fig. 2) was originally identified by one of us (CRB) on the upper slope of Porcupine Ridge in the Marble Range, British Columbia (BC) in the summer of 2016, and examined by the authors in detail the following summer.
 This site lies squarely within the typical range of A. formosa, but over 200 km to the west of the nearest reliable records of A. flavescens.
 Although hybrid populations appear to be common in southeastern BC, this population is striking due to the absence of one of the parents.
 Two independent surveys of the surrounding area in different years failed to detect any pure A. flavescens individuals.
 We therefore sought to confirm the hybrid ancestry of this population, and to test hypotheses on the origin of the hybrid population.
 To confirm hybrid ancestry, we considered phenotypic and genetic (microsatellite) data of the putative hybrids in relation to allopatric parental populations.
 To assess the direction of hybridization and test hypotheses on the origin of the hybrid population, we compared maternally-inherited plastid haplotypes of the hybrid individuals to those of allopatric parental populations as well as local A. formosa populations.
 An A. flavescens maternal origin would support the extirpation of a pre-existing A. flavescens population, possibly through genetic swamping by pollen dispersal.
 Alternatively, an A. formosa maternal origin could support spread of an A. formosa plastid lineage through a contact zone, or long-distance pollen dispersal.
 Lastly, we used spatial analysis of herbarium specimen phenotypes to explore evidence for introgression throughout the distribution of these species.